apache/datafusion-ballista/docs/source/user-guide/architecture.md

 There are multiple clients available for submitting jobs to a Ballista cluster:

-- The Ballista CLI provides a SQL command-line tool
+- The [Ballista CLI](https://github.com/apache/arrow-ballista/tree/main/ballista-cli) provides a SQL command-line interface
-- The Python bindings (PyBallista) provide a session context with support for SQL and DataFrame operations
+- The Python bindings ([PyBallista](https://github.com/apache/arrow-ballista/tree/main/python)) provide a session context with support for SQL and DataFrame operations
-- The ballista crate provides a native Rust session context with support for SQL and DataFrame operations
+- The [ballista crate](https://crates.io/crates/ballista) provides a native Rust session context with support for SQL and DataFrame operations
-- The Flight SQL JDBC driver can be used from popular SQL tools to execute SQL queries against a cluster
+- The [Flight SQL JDBC driver](https://arrow.apache.org/docs/java/flight_sql_jdbc_driver.html) can be used from popular SQL tools to execute SQL queries against a cluster

 ## Design Principles